-Ms. Cistaro has nearly 20 years of experience handling conspiracy cases, with all types of underlying offenses, as both a prosecutor and criminal defense lawyer.
+Ms. Cistaro has over 20 years of experience handling conspiracy cases, with all types of underlying offenses, as both a prosecutor and criminal defense lawyer.

 Money laundering is the process of concealing illegally gained proceeds by integrating it into the legitimate financial system.
 The process aims to disguise the identity, source, destination of the profits of or money used to fund criminal activities.

 Generally, money laundering involves three steps: placement, layering, and integration.
 First, a suspect obtains money through illegal activity and entered into the financial system.
 Next, the suspect moves the money around to create confusion, for example by wiring or transferring the money through numerous accounts.
 Lastly, the suspect returns the money to the launderer from a legitimate-looking source.
 After the money is clean, it becomes difficult to distinguish from legitimate financial resources.
 At that point, the funds can be used without detection.
 Common sources used to launder money are shell companies, offshore accounts, and tax evasions schemes.